 Just like humans, dogs can develop heart problems too.
-Being a pet owner you need to know about dog heart problems, its symptoms, and treatments so that you can provide the best care possible for your pet dog.
+Being a pet owner, you need to know about dog heart problems, their symptoms, and treatments to provide the best care possible for your pet dog.

-There could be many causes behind dog heart diseases.
-It could be congenital – which is a heart defect by birth or it could be due to old age, infection or injury.
-Studies have shown that dog obesity is another factor causing heart diseases in dogs.
+There could be many causes of dog heart disease.
+It could be congenital – a heart defect by birth or due to old age, infection, or injury.
+Studies have shown that dog obesity is another factor causing heart disease in dogs.

 - Heavy and frequent panting; breathing difficulty during walking or playing.

 - Restlessness before bedtime

 The dog may develop more advanced symptoms as the disease worsens: